Tips for Our Moderators (and other interested parties)

 - Prevent the discussion from drifting away from the topic, too much.
 Don’t let panelists (including yourself!) pursue individual agendas unless they are directly on topic.

 - Allow time for questions, but don’t let individual questioners monopolize the panel or take it away from the topic.
-If you are in a large room, repeat questions from the audience so everyone in the room knows what was asked.

 If you have any questions, please don’t hesitate to contact Program.